johnwck/my_da_ds_work/my_projects_github_pages/latent_semantic_indexing/README.md

 As mentioned above, words have to be converted to vectors of numbers as input to machine learning models.

-In this step, we will work on the dimension of the vector regarding the ID of a word.
+In this step, I will work on the "ID" dimension of the vector.

 A document can be a conversation, feedback, review, book, or article.
 A token can be an individual word or contiguous words in a document.
 Now, we will change the terminology from ID of a word to ID of a token.
 In this work, I have used individual words as tokens.

-From documents of individual words, I have converted them into a lists of tokens.
+From documents of individual words, I have converted them into lists of tokens.
 However, I have excluded stopwords from the lists of tokens.
 Note that the tokens are still words, not numbers, yet.
 <img src='step_01c.PNG'>
 <br>

 #### <u>**Step 3: Bag of Words Vector**</u>

-In this step, we will work on the dimension of the vector regarding the count of the occurrences of the token in the documents.
+In this step, I will work on the "count of occurrences" dimension of the vector.

-If a token only appears once in all the documents, we can removed it from the training of our model.
+If a token appears only once in all the documents, I will remove it from the training of the model.
 <img src='step_01d.PNG'>
 <br>